nkellyulster/EGM_Project/README.md

 # 📥 Installation Instructions

+## Setup
+> [!IMPORTANT]
+> To run this code you need to have R Studio (or a different IDE), Python and Git installed.
+> 1. R Studio  Integrated Development Environment (IDE) from the [Posit website](https://posit.co/download/rstudio-desktop/).
+> 2. Python which can be directly downloaded from the [Python website](https://www.python.org/downloads/).
+> 3. [Git](https://git-scm.com/downloads), this will ensure that you can connect your IDE to the[ Strategically Important Small Schools GitHub repository](https://github.com/nkellyulster/Strategically-Important-Small-Schools).

 ## Setting up R Studio
 > [!IMPORTANT]
 > All of the Python script and data required to create the outputs of this project are provided directly in GitHub.
+>

 You will need to ensure that you have the [latest version of Python installed](https://www.python.org/downloads/).
 You will also require an IDE such as [R Studio](https://posit.co/download/rstudio-desktop/), [PyCharm](https://www.jetbrains.com/pycharm/download/?section=windows), [Spyder](https://www.spyder-ide.org/#section-download) or [Anaconda](https://www.anaconda.com/download).